dbaelz/Konclik/README.md

 # Konclik: Kotlin/Native Command Line Interface Kit
-Konclik is a library to simply develop a CLI applications with a Kotlin DSL.
-It's based on Kotlin/Native, so it it could work on different platforms.
+Konclik is a library for the development of a CLI application defined by a Kotlin DSL.
+It's based on Kotlin/Native, so it could work on different platforms.

 ## Development
 Due it's very (very, very) early development stage, the DSL and the multi-platform features are only partially implemented.
 Please stay tuned.

 Currently, Konclik only supports one target: `linux`.
-More targets will be supported in the future.
+More targets will be supported/tested in the future.
 In addition to the Kotlin/Native targets a JAR file for a simple integration with Kotlin/JVM is planned.

 Issues, contributions and Kotlin/Native expertise are very welcome.